RyotaUshio/obsidian-pdf-plus/README.md

 ## Getting started

 Here I'm just scratching the surface of what PDF++ can do.
 See [below](#features) and the plugin settings in Obsidian for more details.
+Also note that each feature can be toggled on and off in the plugin settings, which lets you customize this plugin to best fit into your use case.

 ### Link to PDF files to annotate them with highlights